-David Krazeise enters his first year as Assistant Athletic Trainer at Stetson University where he will work primarily with Football and Baseball.
+David Krazeise serves as Associate Athletic Trainer at Stetson University where he works primarily with Football and Men's Tennis.
+He joined the Hatter athletic department in the summer of 2012.

 Prior to joining Stetson University, Krazeise was an assistant athletic trainer at Webber International University in Babson Park, Fla. where he supervised the Webber Fitness Center Athletic Training Room and worked directly with the WIU men’s basketball, baseball and women’s volleyball teams.